 Where are Red Stag's warehouses located?

-Two US facilities: 700,000 sq ft in Sweetwater, TN (HQ is in Knoxville) and 450,000 sq ft in Salt Lake City, UT.
-Together they reach 96% of US population in 2 days via ground.
+Two US facilities: 750,000 sq ft in Sweetwater, TN (HQ is in Knoxville) and 450,000 sq ft in Salt Lake City, UT.
+Together they reach 96% of the US population in 2 days via ground and 99% within 3 days.

 What is Red Stag's minimum monthly order volume?

-Not publicly disclosed.
-The model is built around higher-touch, higher-accountability fulfillment rather than very low-volume commodity work, so merchants at very small scale should expect the unit economics to be a poor match.
+Not publicly disclosed, and third-party accounts differ on where the practical floor sits.
+The model is built around higher-touch, higher-accountability fulfillment rather than very low-volume work, so treat volume fit as a quote conversation.

 Does Red Stag Fulfillment ship internationally?